BrianAllan/EDA-World-Fertility-Rates/README.md

 ### Project Description

-Course: “Introduction to Data Analysis” offered by Udacity as part of their Data Analyst Nanodegree Program.
+_Course_: **“Introduction to Data Analysis”** offered by Udacity as part of their **Data Analyst Nanodegree** Program.

-Data:  Datasets from Gapminder with global country statistics.
+_Data_:  Various datasets downloaded from Gapminder with global country statistics.

-Project Tasks:
+_Project Tasks_:

 - Choose a data source and pose questions to investigate.
-- Use a Jupyter notebook to wrangle and analyze the data, documenting the investigation.
+- Use a [Jupyter notebook](https://brianallan.github.io/EDA-World-Fertility-Rates/) to wrangle and analyze the data, documenting the investigation.
-- Communicate the results with summary statistics and plots.
+- Analyze the data with summary statistics and plots, and communicate the results.

 ### Files Used